retooth2/xenharmlib/doc/prim_seq.rst

 The :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.transpose` method
 also accepts a **pitch difference**.
 A pitch difference is an integer or lattice point that defines the numeric distance between two frequency representations.
-In the case of notations with enharmonic ambiguity xenharmlib makes a guess which note should be picked.
+In the case of notations with enharmonic ambiguity, xenharmlib makes a guess which note should be picked.

 .. tabs::